charliecalvert/CloudNotes/Assignments/AskQuestion.md

 - Learning how to work inside online forums.
 Places like [StackOverflow](http://stackoverflow.com/), [Super User](http://superuser.com/) and [Ask Ubuntu](http://askubuntu.com/) are as important, or more important, than books in this day and age.
 Just learning to rely on online forums as a means of learning is beneficial
 - The discussion area is a great place to practice answering questions.
 There is an art form to asking and answering questions online.
 One way to learn is to practice.
 The discussion area gives us a safe, protected place to practice writing and answering questions.
+- To learn the value of being civil in public discussions.
+If you go to sites like Stack Overflow and behave in an angry or ego-driven manner, you usually won't get very far.
+You don't need to be Miss Manners, but you should avoid being insulting, arrogant, or dismissive of others.

 ## Appropriate Questions